Constipation and digestive issues — the uncomfortable reality

 The aging body doesn't work the way it did.
 The muscles in the digestive tract lose some of their strength and coordination.
 The colon doesn't contract with the same force it once did.
 At the same time, everything else in life has changed in ways that make constipation more likely.

+Diet changes happen gradually.
+Maybe your parent isn't eating as much fiber as they once did because their teeth hurt or swallowing feels difficult or they're not cooking the way they used to.
+None of this is intentional, but it all adds up.
 Then there's the natural change in how the nervous system communicates with the digestive system.
 Older adults may lose some of the normal signals that tell them they need a bowel movement.
-Combined with everything else, this means the stools sit in the colon longer, more water is reabsorbed, and the problem gets worse.
+Combined with everything else, the stools sit in the colon longer, more water is reabsorbed, and the problem gets worse.

 Most of the time, constipation in older adults is manageable and not an emergency.
 But there are situations where it becomes dangerous and requires immediate medical attention.

-These serious complications are not common, but they're more likely to happen in older adults than younger ones, and they're more likely to happen if the constipation has been severe and ongoing without treatment.
+These serious complications are not common, but they're more likely to happen in older adults than younger ones, and they're more likely if the constipation has been severe and ongoing without treatment.
 This is why it matters to address the problem before it reaches crisis level.

 The approach to constipation needs to be systematic and often takes some experimenting to find what works for your specific parent.
-There isn't a one-size-fits-all solution.

 The fluid recommendation is generally enough that urine is light in color, though for older adults with certain heart or kidney conditions, their doctor might have different guidance.
 Water is best, though other fluids count.
 Some people find that warm drinks, especially first thing in the morning, stimulate bowel function.

 When these basic approaches aren't enough, over-the-counter options are available.
-A stool softener, like docusate, helps soften the stool but doesn't directly stimulate bowel movement.
-A stimulant laxative, like senna or bisacodyl, works by stimulating the muscles of the colon.
+A stool softener like docusate helps soften the stool but doesn't directly stimulate bowel movement.
+A stimulant laxative like senna or bisacodyl works by stimulating the muscles of the colon.
 Fiber supplements, whether psyllium powder or methylcellulose, add bulk.
-Osmotic laxatives, like polyethylene glycol or magnesium citrate, work by pulling fluid into the intestines.
+Osmotic laxatives like polyethylene glycol or magnesium citrate work by pulling fluid into the intestines.

 Each of these works differently, and some are better suited to chronic use than others.
 A stimulant laxative can be useful occasionally but shouldn't be used constantly, as the colon can become dependent.
-For ongoing management, your doctor or pharmacist might recommend a combination approach.
+For ongoing management, a doctor or pharmacist might recommend a combination approach.
 This might be fiber plus a stool softener, or fiber plus an osmotic laxative, depending on what's causing the problem.

-Here's what you're working with: your parent won't bring this up.
+Your parent won't bring this up.
 That's almost certain.
 They might hint at it, might say they haven't felt well, might joke about it in a way that signals they're uncomfortable, but they won't sit down and have a serious conversation about their bowel habits unless you do.
 This falls to you.

 You can frame this as part of overall health, something you're asking about the same way you'd ask about their blood pressure or how they're sleeping.
 You might say something like, "I've noticed you don't seem as comfortable as usual.
 I'm wondering if you've been having trouble with your digestion or bathroom stuff.
 A lot of people your age deal with this, and there are things that really help."
 This acknowledges it without judgment and normalizes it.